GeorgeSchiro/GetCert2/README.md

-    Set this switch False and the software will use the SafeTrust Secure Certificate Service (see "SafeTrust.org") to manage certificates between several servers in a server farm, SSO servers, SSO integrated application servers and load balancers.
+    Set this switch False and the software will use the SafeTrust Secure Certificate Service (see "SafeTrust.org") to manage certificates between several servers in a server farm, on SSO servers, SSO integrated application servers and load balancers.